javascript-tutorial/en.javascript.info/8-async/01-callback-hell/article.md

 In this example we didn't consider errors.
 What if a script loading failed with an error?
 Our callback should be able to react on that.

-Here's an improved version of `loadScript` that can handle errors:
+Here's an improved version of `loadScript` that tracks loading errors:

 ```js run
 function loadScript(src, callback) {